Soliprem/gumslingers/system-en.typ

 In a reaction, you can perform quick actions that grant advantage if they present a complication.

 #rule-box(title: "Example 2")[Alice is fleeing from the police when she sees a man recognize her from across the street.
 She approaches him to convince him not to call _the law_, but her Gift of the Gab isn't working (she rolled a 3).
 The man now runs toward the sheriff.
 Alice reacts using her Gift of the Gab again, but rolling with disadvantage.
 Alice could cancel her disadvantage by drawing her gun and pointing it at the man to frighten him.
 Naturally, she's in town and there's people around.
 It might just not be worth it.]

+After the first exchange occurs, the player might be tempted to keep the chain of events going: as their reaction triggers a reaction from the NPC, and so forth.
+Other players _can_ and probably should intervene (unless it's fun for them to watch as their friend keeps digging their own grave with more and more complications.
+In that case, have fun!).

 === Damage